Find Grad Schools

 Position Description Engage in promoting or creating an intended public image for individuals, groups, or organizations.
 May write or select material for release to various communications media.

-Life As a PR Specialist
+Daily Life Of a PR Specialist

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.